This updated policy was approved by the GS Board of Directors on January 12, 2022.

 - In all cases, the alleged offender will be given the opportunity to address the complaint in a timely fashion.
 They will also have sufficient time to respond to evidence gathered in the course of an investigation and submit their own evidence.
 The alleged offender has the right to retain, and be represented by, their own counsel.

-- The Ethics Committee will report its findings to the Board.
+- The Ethics Committee will provide a determination as to whether the GS's Code of Ethics has been violated to the Board of Directors.
 If the Ethics Committee finds misconduct, the Board, in its sole discretion, will review the Ethics Committee's recommendation.
-If the Board agrees with the Ethics Committee's findings of misconduct, the Board will determine the appropriate disciplinary action to be taken.
+If the Board agrees with the Ethics Committee's findings of misconduct, the Board will determine the appropriate sanction.

-- Within fifteen (15) business days of the completion of the investigation, the Board will notify the subject of the investigation of the Board's decision and any disciplinary actions to be taken.
+- Within fifteen (15) business days of the completion of the investigation, the Board will notify the subject of the investigation of the Board's decision and any sanction.

 - The decision of the Board is final.